St. Paul's Episcopal Church (Baltimore): 19th century and later

 The third building in Baltimore City (and fourth of the parish in its history) erected for St. Paul's was designed by noted Baltimore architect Robert Cary Long Jr., (1810-1849), and constructed in 1812 (some sources say 1814-1817).
 This neo-classical structure faced towards the west on Charles Street, seated 1,600 people in the main level and galleries and was graced with a 126 foot high spire.
 The three orders of Greek columns adorned the building.
 It was destroyed by fire in 1854; the cross that fell from that tower now adorns the old Church Home Hospital on Broadway in Baltimore.
 The fourth church was completed two years later.

 The 1856 building reflected the growing influence of the Oxford Movement in the Episcopal Church.
 Richard Upjohn's design for the new building invoked not the democratic values of the Federal Period but the Catholicism of Italy, which he had recently toured.
 He also had just designed the famous Gothic Trinity Church on Wall Street in lower New York City Since the existing walls of St. Paul's did not allow for the pointed-gothic design preferred by the Ecclesiological Society, Upjohn patterned the building after the Basilica of San Giorgio in Rome.
 The side galleries so important to preaching were not rebuilt, and focus in the building was dramatically pointed to the altar with a spacious (for the time) chancel.

 Thus the "high church" position that St. Paul's had occupied since the rectorate of Dr. Bend became more pronounced, especially under the rectorate of Dr. William Wyatt, who oversaw the construction of the new building and the creation of a number of Anglo-Catholic mission parishes around Baltimore City, most notably Mount Calvary Church.
-His successor, Rev'd.
-Milo Mahan, introduced candles on the altar and seasonal liturgical colors.
+His successor, the Rev. Milo Mahan, introduced candles on the altar and seasonal liturgical colors.

 Two rectors of Old St. Paul's have gone on to become bishops of the Episcopal Diocese of Maryland: The Right Rev. James Kemp (1764-1827) and the Right Rev. Harry Lee Doll, (1903-1984).

 For many years St. Paul's held the distinction of having the finest liturgical music in the city.
 In 1873, the Rev. John Sebastian Bach Hodges replaced the church's paid quartet with a professional Choir of Men and Boys, which sang continuously for 141 years.
 In 2002 a Choir of Girls was created during the rectorship of the Rev. David Cobb, as a complementary ensemble.
 A mixed adult choir (volunteers plus professionals), formed under the leadership of the Rev. Mark Stanley, now sings for the primary Sunday service.
 Noted former Organist/Choirmasters of Old St. Paul's include Rodney Hansen, Daniel Fortune, Jeremy Filsell, Diane Meredith Belcher, and Douglas Buchanan.